pat/thinking-sphinx/common_issues.md

 <h3 id="string_filters">Filtering on String Attributes</h3>

-While you can have string columns as attributes in Sphinx, they cannot be filtered on.
+While you can have string columns as attributes in Sphinx, they cannot be filtered on (unless you're using Sphinx 2.2.3 or newer).

 To get around this, there's three options: firstly, use integer attributes instead, if you possibly can.
 This works for small result sets (for example: gender).
 Secondly, you could just have that attribute is a field instead - which is fine in any case where it's not a big deal if the words in that column influence search results.